Cold Chain Technologies Announces Further Global Expansion Into Latin America

 Burri, who is based in Brazil, continued, "By being global and acting local, we will ensure that we are providing best-in-class services and products while enhancing our in-region operational capabilities to allow further growth."

 Cold Chain Technologies provides the broadest portfolio and most comprehensive set of capabilities of any cold chain packaging provider serving the life science industry, including affordable off-the-shelf solutions designed specifically for the rigor and demands of storing and transporting precious biological material.
-This includes CCT's reusable parcel solution for the distribution of deep-frozen, frozen, refrigerated and controlled room temperature medicines — the KoolTemp® EcoFlex 96, as well as Tyvek® and Enshield™ Cargo Covers and the KoolTemp® EndeavAir Pallet System — all qualified in a wide variety of transportation modes and applications worldwide to secure integrity and efficacy of temperature-sensitive healthcare and life science products, including the COVID-19 vaccine."
+This includes CCT's reusable parcel solution for the distribution of deep-frozen, frozen, refrigerated and controlled room temperature medicines — the KoolTemp® EcoFlex 96, as well as Tyvek® and Enshield™ Cargo Covers and the KoolTemp® EndeavAir Pallet System — all qualified in a wide variety of transportation modes and applications worldwide to secure integrity and efficacy of temperature-sensitive healthcare and life science products, including the COVID-19 vaccine.

 In addition to these products and solutions, Cold Chain Technologies offers data analytics, tracking and modeling solutions that set the company apart from other cold chain companies operating in the Latin America region.
 CCT's real-time tracking and data-analytics tools — Cold Chain Technologies Smart Solutions — enable real-time, holistic and actionable insights into the location and condition of temperature-sensitive drugs and biologics, including the COVID-19 vaccines being transported in Cold Chain Technologies' thermal shipping containers — down to the last mile.
 And the company's KoolDesigns® Thermal Modeling services allow customers to quickly develop, evaluate and analyze temperature-controlled packaging solutions against temperature profiles, ensuring product integrity maintenance throughout the cold chain.